 Another dish from the far east that I can’t get enough of (although most of who have to watch me eat it think I’m mad).
-Natto is not for the faint hearted, it smells bad, textured like something out of Aliens the movie and the taste is an acquired one.
+Natto is not for the faint-hearted, it smells bad, textured like something out of Aliens the movie and the taste is an acquired one to say the least.
 However, it is one of the healthiest foods you can get a hold of.
-I is an extremely powerful probiotic due to containing bacillus subtilis and will happily set you gut right in no time!
+It is an extremely powerful probiotic due to containing bacillus subtilis and will happily set your gut right in no time!
 It also:

 ♥ Boosts immune system